danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 the header `Content-Type: application/json` to indicate this.

 Here is an example curl command using the three options described above.
 As a side note, we are using a fictional endpoint in this example.
-You may also notice the backslashes breaking the command into multiple lines.
-Using backslashes can help make a curl command easier to read.
+Please also notice the backslashes that break this command into multiple lines to make this command easier to read.

 ```
 curl --request POST 'https://example/v2/users' \